ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 # Processing of Group Name Patterns at the AS # {#sec-as-scope-processing}

-When processing an Authorization Request from an Administrator (see {{getting-access}}), the AS builds the authorization information expressing granted permissions as scope entries, according to the AIF specific data model AIF-OSCORE-GROUPCOMM and to its extension specified in {{scope-format}}.
+When processing an Authorization Request from an Administrator (see {{getting-access}}), the AS builds the authorization information expressing granted permissions as scope entries, according to the AIF data model AIF-OSCORE-GROUPCOMM and to its extension specified in {{scope-format}}.
 These scope entries are in turn specified as value of the 'scope' claim to include in the Access Token.

 In order to evaluate the requested permissions against the access policies pertaining to the Administrator for the Group Manager in question, the AS can perform the following steps.